 The Live Music Business: Management and Production of Concerts and Festivals, Third Edition, shines a light on the enigmatic live music business, offering a wealth of inside advice and trade secrets to artists and bands looking to make a living in the industry.
 Previously published as The Tour Book, this new edition has been extensively revised, reorganized, and updated to reflect today’s music industry.

 This practical guidebook examines the roles of the key players – from booking agents to concert promoters, artist managers to talent buyers – and the deals, conventions, and processes that drive this global business.
-Written by a touring professional with over 25 years of experience, this book understands that playing live is crucial to the success of any musician, band, or artist, explaining issues like:
+Written by a touring professional with over 25 years of experience, this book elucidates why playing live is crucial to the success of any musician, band, or artist, explaining issues like:

-- How to appear professional and knowledgeable in an industry with its own conventions, language, and baffling technical terms
+- how to appear professional and knowledgeable in an industry with its own conventions, language, and baffling technical terms; and

 Table of Contents

-Andy Reynolds is a concert tour manager and audio engineer with over 25 years of professional touring experience.
-He has worked for artists such as Maribou State, George FitzGerald, Maverick Sabre, The All-American Rejects, House of Pain, Super Furry Animals, Machine Head, and Pavement, and has also worked supporting U2, Whitney Houston, and Foo Fighters.
-He also teaches live sound engineering and concert tour management as a lecturer at London College of Music/the University of West London.
+Andy Reynolds is a concert tour manager and audio engineer with more than 25 years of professional touring experience.
+He has worked for artists such as Maribou State, George FitzGerald, Maverick Sabre, The All-American Rejects, House of Pain, Super Furry Animals, Machine Head, and Pavement and has also worked supporting U2, Whitney Houston, and Foo Fighters.
+He also teaches live sound engineering and concert tour management at colleges and universities in the UK.